Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Introduction

 \item[$\bullet$] To address this issue, we propose an unsupervised approach for fine-tuning, termed Information-Augmented and Consistency-Enhanced fine-tuning.
 This method aims to mitigate the impact of the order of in-context examples on the in-context learning performance of CausalLMs.

-\item[$\bullet$] \hq{Experimental results across four benchmark datasets, employing a range of CausalLMs, reveal that the proposed \textbf{InfoAC} can effectively mitigate the order sensitivity of in-context examples.
-Besides, it showcases significant cross-pool and cross-count generalizability}. \end{itemize}
+\item[$\bullet$] Experimental results across five benchmark datasets, employing a range of CausalLMs, reveal that the proposed \textbf{InfoAC} can effectively mitigate the order sensitivity of in-context examples.
+Besides, it showcases significant generalizability across different selected demonstration pools and the number of demonstrations. \end{itemize}